le-dat/beincom-social/README.md

 ```

+Sometime my backend is not available, so you need to install it manually with option 2

 - Option 2 (Run local) :
   Clone and run this back-end: [https://github.com/le-dat/beincom-social-service](https://github.com/le-dat/beincom-social-service) for this project and update ` .env.development` file